Adobe-Marketing-Cloud/tools/repo/README.md

-# repo - Script for JCR content synchronization
+# repo - FTP-like tool for JCR content

-Uploads or downloads JCR content from a local filesystem to a server.
+Transfers filevault JCR content between the filesystem (unzipped content package) and a server such as AEM (running the package manager HTTP API).

-Simple replacement for the `vlt` tool from [jackrabbit-filevault](http://jackrabbit.apache.org/filevault/overview.html), written in plain bash instead of Java and is very fast.
+Similar to the `vlt` command line tool from [jackrabbit-filevault](http://jackrabbit.apache.org/filevault/overview.html), but faster, bash-script-only and with minimal dependencies.

-It will take the given path and push that entire subtree to the server (or vice-versa), while overwriting everything below.
-It assumes an unzipped content package as file system structure, with a `jcr_root` folder denoting the root of the JCR.
-It does not require or support multiple filter paths and vlt's `filter.xml`.
+For a given path inside a `jcr_root` filevault structure on the filesystem, it creates a package with a single filter for the entire subtree and pushes that to the server (put), fetches it from the server (get) or compares the differences (status and diff).
+Please note that it will always overwrite the entire file or directory specified.
+Does not support multiple filter paths or vlt's filter.xml.

 [Licensed under Apache 2.0](../LICENSE).